ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 supporting the protocol, and retrieving new STHs.
 In the case of HTTPS clients, STHs are sent in an already established TLS session.
 This makes it hard for an attacker to disrupt STH gossiping without also disturbing ordinary secure browsing (https://).
+This is discussed more in XXX Blocking Discussion XXX.

 STHs are sent by POSTing them to the .well-known URL: